-- How do you address issues of diversity in your interactions with students?
+- How do you address issues of equity and diversity in your interactions with students?
 What is the result of such efforts?
 How does your approach to diversity affect your work?

 - If you have not already done so, tell a story about how your work has made a difference for a student or a group of students.

 - What advice would you give to someone entering the profession on how to attain excellence?

 E. Letter of Endorsement – Letters of endorsement are written by the nominee’s local affiliate president, colleagues, current or former students, parents, or community members.
 Letters should be signed, and the salutation should address the state affiliate selection committee or the national selection panel for The NEA Foundation Awards for Teaching Excellence.